QubesOS/qubes-doc/user/how-to-guides/backup-emergency-restore-v4.md

     you must substitute the correct compression program in the command above.
     This information is contained in `backup-header` (see step 4).
 For example, if your backup is compressed with `bzip2`, use `bzip2 -d` instead of `gzip -d` in the command above.
+You might need to install a package of the same name (in this example, `bzip2`) through your distribution's package manager.

  7. Search inside of `qubes.xml` for the `backup-path` property of the qube whose data you wish to restore.
 Using the value of this property (e.g.